ToshioCP/Rake-tutorial-for-beginners-en/sec7.md

 #### Conclusion

 The last section may be difficult for beginners.
-But section 1 to 4 is enough to write a Rakefile.
+But first 4 sections are enough to write a Rakefile.
-So, read the first 4 sections and practice writing your Rakefiles.
+So, read them first and practice writing your Rakefiles.
+The experience gives you deeper understanding.
-It would be good experience for you to understand the rest of the tutorial.
+Then, read the rest of the tutorial.
+You would understand them thanks to your practice experience.

 This tutorial itself also uses Rake to generate HTML from markdown.
 See the Rakefile in the [repository](https://github.com/ToshioCP/Rake-tutorial-for-beginners-en).